isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 the currently used backends (backends do not support the new setting), the new setting is ignored and the warning log message is output.
 The backends continue to use the default setting, i.e. expecting that IP reservations are unique within each subnet.
-In order to allow for creating non unique IP reservations the administrator must remove the backends which lack support for it from the configuration file.
+In order to allow creating non unique IP reservations the administrator must remove the backends which lack support for it from the configuration file.